 Schools receive flexible funding and/or staff entitlement.
 Schools that receive staff entitlement under this loading are schools with existing positions associated with former equity programs.

 How is the loading calculated?

-The loading is based on a combination of student and school need using the FOEI.
-The FOEI measure was developed following research undertaken by the Department that identified parental education attainment as a strong predictor of student and school performance.
-If parental occupation is added to this, the predictive power is further enhanced.
-The loading is allocated to schools on the basis of greatest need as identified by FOEI.
+The loading is based on a combination of student and school needs using the Family Occupation and Education Index (FOEI).
+The FOEI measure was developed following research undertaken by the NSW Department of Education that identified parent/carer occupation and educational attainment as strong predictors of student learning outcomes.

+The socio-economic background equity loading is determined by the school's average FOEI score for the past 2 years.
+The use of an average provides greater stability from one year to the next.
+The loading is allocated to schools on the basis of greatest need as identified by FOEI data.
 A school with a high FOEI score is a school with a higher level of need.

-For a more detailed explanation of the FOEI refer to Learning Curve Issue 5 Getting the funding right and the technical paper Family Occupation and Education Index (PFD 968 KB).
+For a more detailed explanation of the FOEI refer to Learning Curve Issue 5: Getting the funding right (PFD 968 KB).